 - 1966 – Automation Controls Inc. was formed by Bob Felch.
 He was working for Combustion Engineering traveling the US starting up large process control projects.
 His last was the national research laboratory in Newport News VA originally called Continuous Electronic Beam Accelerator Fafility (CEBAF), now called Jefferson Lab.
 He got tired of traveling and decided to stay in Newport News and start up his own company.

-- The company was successful because they were unique.
-They provided control panels and instrumentation to local industry along with on-site start up and instrument calibration services before anyone else.
+- The company was initially successful because it was unique.
+They produced control panels and provided instrumentation to local industry with on-site start up and calibration services before other companies.

 - 1993 – Bob Felch sold Automation Controls to Bob Lambert.
 It was a natural transition because they had been working together for ten years.